 Sweet marjoram grows slow, so it's often best to begin with small plants from the nursery.
 They enjoy a well-draining soil and a normal amount of fertilizer.
 Sweet marjoram does like the soil to be slightly dry, so be sure not to overwater your plants.

 Marjoram plants like to be divided and a single plant can provide you with sweet marjoram for years (with the necessary winter care).
 Even potted marjoram can benefit from being divided on occasion and you can always give away any extra plants.
-Potted plants always make great gifts, especially one as useful in the kitchen as this.
+Potted plants make great gifts, especially one this useful in the kitchen.

 Cut back the juicy stems and leaves of marjoram as they grow.
 Sweet marjoram will provide you with multiple cuttings in one season.
 Harvesting at the end of the season should take no more than one-third of the plant.